 It is still unclear which of two — temperament or environment — has more weight in child personality development.
 But as a parent, you should be aware of the important role that you are playing in the development of your child’s personality.

 Now, you might be wondering about the third component of child personality development: character.
-The character of a person include the behavior, emotions, and cognitive patterns that a person has learned throughout life.
+The character of a person includes the behavior, emotions, and cognitive patterns that a person has learned from their experiences throughout life.
 Although some of those patterns are determined at birth, the character of a person is also continuously developed throughout their life, even up to old age.